gofynd/fdk-client-swift/documentation/PLATFORM.md

 | applicationId | String? | A `application_id` is a unique identifier for a particular sale channel. |
 | id | String? | A `id` is a unique identifier of a collection. |

-Update a collection by it's id.
-On successful request, returns the updated collection
+Adds items to a collection specified by its `id`.
+See `CollectionItemRequest` for the list of attributes needed to add items to an collection.

 *Success Response:*

-The Collection object.
-See example below or refer `UpdateCollectionSchema` for details.
+Status object.
+Tells whether the operation was successful.

-Schema: `UpdateCollection`
+Schema: `UpdatedResponse`